DO WE HAVE TO SIN?

 But remember: such resurrection life always follows righteousness.
 So the presumption is that before eternal life can enter our dead body, the sinful nature must be destroyed out of our body.

-I believe the removal of the sinful nature will involve our total cooperation; that we will have to confess our sins as they are shown to us by the Holy Spirit; that we will have to denounce them as sinful; that we will have to renounce them as having no lawful part in us.
+I believe the removal of the sinful nature will involve our total cooperation; that we will need to confess our sins as they are shown to us by the Holy Spirit; that we will need to denounce them as sinful; that we will need to renounce them as having no lawful part in us.

 I believe part of the program of the removal of the sinful nature from our personality will involve suffering, and our willingness to obey Christ sternly as we are placed in various prisons that are designed to destroy our self-centeredness, self-will, and self-love.